jamzi/devhealth/content/blog/job-scraper/index.md

 ---
 title: Automating job search with JavaScript
 date: "2019-10-27T22:12:03.284Z"
-description: Building student job scraper with NextJS, Cheerio and Zeit Now.
+description: Building student job scraper with NextJS, Cheerio, and Zeit Now.
 ---

 Students in my country use the e-Študentski servis web site to get short-term or long-term jobs.
 The site supports filtering by type of work, location, and other parameters.
 It also supports being subscribed to a mailing list for new jobs.

-The issue with their mailing list is that it doesn't support granular selection of the job listings you want to be notified of.
+The issue with their mailing list is that it doesn't support a granular selection of the job listings you want to be notified of.
 For example, it's not possible to be notified just of short term jobs in the main city which has an hourly rate of more than 6 euros.

 I decided to create my own new job listings notifier using JavaScript, Zeit Now and Gmail.